ChrisStricker/frontend-nanodegree-mobile-portfolio/README.md

 You might find the FPS Counter/HUD Display useful in Chrome developer tools described here: [Chrome Dev Tools tips-and-tricks](https://developer.chrome.com/devtools/docs/tips-and-tricks).

+####Part 2: Student Actions

+I focused my work on optimizing the main.js file, mainly concentrating on the updatePositions function and changePizzaSizes.

+I reduced the number of background images to a number that worked with the current screen size based on the size of the image used for the pizza.
+I also moved those images to their own layer.

+In changePizzaSizes, I moved variables out of for loops so that they would not be calculated constantly.
+This included pulling the list of nodes.

+The resulting page can be viewed here: http://chrisstricker.github.io/frontend-nanodegree-mobile-portfolio/views/pizza.html

 ### Optimization Tips and Tricks
 * [Optimizing Performance](https://developers.google.com/web/fundamentals/performance/ "web performance")
 * [Analyzing the Critical Rendering Path](https://developers.google.com/web/fundamentals/performance/critical-rendering-path/analyzing-crp.html "analyzing crp")